LAVEEN/DuplicateQuestionPair/README.md

 ## Setup
-This code is based on python 2.
+This code is based on Deep Learning.
 It has been tested on Ubuntu 16.04 LTS.

+### Requirements

+  * Python 3.3+ or Python 2.7
+  * macOS or Linux or Windows

-## Dependencies :
+### Dependencies :

 1.  python
 2.  keras